Principles of Total Quality Management & Eight Principles of TQM.

 Deming PDCA Cycle

-The Deming PDCA model includes four key elements —Plan, Do, Check, and Act —to ensure continuous improvement in an organization.
-The PDCA cycle highlights research, learning, team empowerment, data collection, data analysis, evidence-based decision-making, implementation, rapid progress, and continuous improvement for the products and services in the organization.
+The Deming PDCA model includes four key elements — Plan, Do, Check, and Act — to ensure continuous improvement in an organization.
+The PDCA cycle highlights research, learning, team empowerment, data collection, data analysis, evidence-based decision-making, implementation, rapid progress, and continuous improvement of products and services within the organization.

 Six Sigma

-Six Sigma is a methodology used by companies like General Electric and Motorola to reduce defects and variation in processes.
+Six Sigma is a methodology used by companies such as General Electric and Motorola to reduce defects and process variation.
 By applying statistical tools and rigorous analysis, organizations identify the root causes of problems and implement solutions to achieve near-perfect quality levels.
 Six Sigma emphasizes data-driven decision-making and continuous improvement to drive business success.

 Kaizen